adamedx/mesh/README.md

 A bridge between Ruby and the CLR.

 ## Overview
-Mesh exposes CLR objects to the Ruby runtime as Ruby objects.
+The Mesh library exposes CLR objects to the Ruby runtime as Ruby objects.

 ## Goals
+* Provide access to advanced Windows-specific functionality for system administrators and other power users
+* Boost the productivity in Ruby of users already familiar with the CLR / .NET Framework (.NET).

-## Interface
+## Sample usage (prototype)

 psobject = Mesh::Powershell.GetObject("blah")